QuantGov/regcensus-api-python/README.md

 * filtered (optional) - specify if poorly-performing industry results should be excluded.
 Default is True.
 * summary (optional) - specify if summary results should be returned, instead of document-level results.
 Default is True.
 * country (optional) - specify if all values for a country's jurisdiction ID should be returned.
 Default is False.
-* industryType (optional): level of NAICS industries to include.
-Default is '3-Digit'.
+* industryLevel (optional): level of NAICS industries to include.
+Default is 3.
 * version (optional): Version ID for datasets with multiple versions, if no ID is given, API returns most recent version
 * download (optional): if not False, a path location for a downloaded csv of the results.
 * verbose (optional) - value specifying how much debugging information should be printed for each function call.
 Higher number specifies more information, default is 0.

-In the example below, we are interested in the total number of restrictions and total number of words for the US (get_jurisdictions(38)) for the period 2010 to 2019.
+In the example below, we are interested in the total number of restrictions and total number of words for the US (get_jurisdictions(38)) for the dates 2010 to 2019.

 ```
 rc.get_values(series = [1,2], jurisdiction = 38, date = [2010, 2019])